Gibson Mercury II

 In this case, genuine, old fashion 3/4" (that got wet) was well over 19mm and that caused problems butting new and old sections together.
 The base panel doesn't matter, but the new side patches needed packing out with extra veneer.

-Below: All back together after a lot of late nights and bad language.
+Left and Below: All back together after a lot of late nights and bad language.
 And before you ask, no, I wouldn't do it again !!!!!

-ABOVE: Reunited with the head.
+Below: Reunited with the head.
 How can something take so much work and still look the same ??
 The wheels make life a lot easier.

 18) Managed to lose part of a toggle catch that holds the amp to the speaker cabinet.
 Good news for a change, you can still buy them.